filmaj/filmaj.ca/README.md

 # Automation

 Leveraging Travis to build and upload the site to S3.
+Post-upload it also invalidates changed files in CloudFront.

+For details see the `.travis.yml` file.